nomanul-chowdhury/cypress-cms/README.md

 ## Directory structure

 All site level functional tests are located in `cypress-cms` (the root directory).
-All following shell commands in this

-documentation should be run in the context of this directory.

-The `[root]/cypress/integration` directory is where the actual tests exist, with the other directories there supporting
+The `[root]/cypress/integration/common` directory is where the test step definitoin exist, with the other directories there supporting the tests.

-the tests.

-Both Cypress native and cucumber tests exist in our system.
+The `[root]/cypress/integration/cucumber`directory is where feature file exists

 ## Installation

 Installing cypress to run is a matter of running `npm ci`.
 This requires that you have node version 14 or above installed.

 ## Running tests

-### Local host test
-Use following command to run the cypress test
+Use following command to run the cypress test. `FindNSW.feature` is the feature file for the test

 ```bash

 $ npx cypress open --config baseUrl=https://www.nsw.gov.au/

 ```

 ### Cleanup